Alt-rhythm 'n' pop

 And then it just blew up.
 ‘Quiet’ went straight to Spotify’s worldwide viral charts and #1 on Austrian national radio.
 It almost has a Kanyesque quality to it, with flurries of synths, visceral vocoders, a sudden full stop, HD production and self-deprecating lyrics.
 The track is a strong sign of things to come.
 Mavi Phoenix had a good start, high profile features in Austrian media, well-placed first gigs.
-But she’s set to take off after the announcement that she’s teamed up with the management of indie super-darlings Bilderbuch and booking agency Bomber der Herzen.
-There’s already good press coverage of her second EP Young Prophet (the recent video for ‘Love Longtime’ has been premiered on Fader, quite an achievement in itself), and summer festival shows have been confirmed.
-She has only been touring for a good two years, but you can count on a poised and versatile performance from her and her DJ.
+But he’s set to take off after the announcement that he’s teamed up with the management of indie super-darlings Bilderbuch and booking agency Bomber der Herzen.
+There’s already good press coverage of his second EP Young Prophet (the recent video for ‘Love Longtime’ has been premiered on Fader, quite an achievement in itself), and summer festival shows have been confirmed.
+He has only been touring for a good two years, but you can count on a poised and versatile performance from him and his DJ.

 NEW RELEASE – April 2020